Caliraja stellulata: Reproduction and lifecycle

 The starry skate is oviparous, with a generation length of 8–12 years.
 The egg cases of the starry skate are striated and have long, robust horns.
 C. stellulata can reproduce year round and does not have a distinct cycle.
 Its size at birth is 15.5-22.5 cm total length.
 The young tend to follow large objects, which may be their mother.
 First maturity in females is 47.4 cm length and 9 years of age.
 At 100% maturity, females reach a length of 69.2 cm and are 15 years old.
 First maturity for males is 46.0 cm long and 6 years old.
 Males are 65.8 cm and 13 years old when they reach 100% maturity.

 Distribution

 Caliraja stellulata can be found from the Bering Sea to Northern Baja California.
 The Berring Sea population may be a different species.
 In this case, the northernmost location of C. stellulata would be the Karkley Sound in British Columbia.

 Etymology

-The species name, stellulata, is derived from the Latin word stellular, meaning small star.
+The species name, stellulata, is derived from the Latin word stellula, meaning small star.